MagnusOstertag/AI4ArcticSeaIceChallenge/README.md

 - transfer learning
 - understand under which conditions the predictions are the worst
 - upload error per condition as an artifact
-- based on the different train and test distributions, featureize and reweight
+- based on the different train and test distributions, featureize and resample

 ### TODO

+@Magnus
+- ask why the computing time was reduced
+- re-check the resampling: Is it any good (not order independent, not normalized, ...)?
+- stick `Quattro Formaggi` together from the improvements and transfer_learning

+@Toni
+- extend the architecture: attention u-net? / residual connections / inception u-net
+- include the additional information such as ice chart provider, location/difficult location and month
-- play with the number of epochs/early stopping, patch_size, learning rate (cooling)
+- play with the learning rate (!) (cooling), number of epochs/early stopping, patch_size,

-- attention u-net?
-- inception u-net
+### Timetable

+-> 22.02.: all ToDos done, most training done, mail @Lombardi approx. 28.02.: presentation